Shellular Metamaterial Design via Compact Electric Potential Parametrization: Design Space

 \subsection{Surface Parameterization}

 A shellular structure is often represented by a Signed Distance Field (SDF).
 It is an implicit function in which the value zero identifies the surface.
 Our objective is to parameterize the SDF in a low-dimensional space.
 Inspired by electrostatics, we observe that an electric charge generates a potential field that depends on distance.
 Moreover, when there is an equal number of positive and negative charges, the resulting potential field closely resembles a SDF (see the inset).
 In such a configuration, the surface appears at the location where the electric potential is zero.
-As a point moves farther from this zero-potential surface, the magnitude of the potential grows in a manner analogous to the SDF.
+As a point moves farther from this zero-potential surface, the magnitude of the potential grows in a manner analogous to the SDF, though it does not in general satisfy the Eikonal property.

-Based on this observation, instead of defining a surface by an SDF, we represent the shellular structure through an electric potential field governed by a finite number of electric charges.
-The resulting surface is an equipotential surface.
+is an equipotential surface.
 Hence, the design space for the shellular structure is characterized only by the positions and values of these charges, leading to a substantial reduction in the dimensionality of the control parameters.
 The implicit function is written as

 where